Skip to Content

 Potty Trowel

-This humble tool is the unsung hero of leave no trace camping.
-It’s not glamorous, but it’s as essential as your tent pegs.
+This humble tool is a must if you want to practice leave no trace camping.
+It’s not glamorous, it’s not as essential as your tent pegs but it’s something you won’t want to leave behind.
 Digging a hole with this little shovel is your contribution to keeping the great outdoors great.
-It’s low-tech, sure, but it’s also a lesson in simplicity – a reminder that not all important tasks come with a button or a beep.

 Hand Cleaner